-Temporary discharges associated with the process wastewater or any waster containing sanitary waste.
+Temporary discharges associated with process wastewater or any water containing sanitary waste is not covered under this permit.

-Any discharge not permitted correctly by local, state, or federal agencies (such as the U.S. Army Corps of Engineers Section 404 permits).
+Any discharge not permitted correctly by local, state, or federal agencies (such as the U.S. Army Corps of Engineers Section 404 permits) is not covered under this permit.